NPranaya7/NPranaya7/README.md

 - **Lung Sound Classification**
    Developed a classification model using **CNNs**, **RNN**, and **Mixed-Net** to differentiate between lung sounds like wheezes and crackles, achieving high accuracy through **Azure ML Studio**.

+- **Real-Time Stock Prediction and Suggestion System Using GPT 4.o LLM model:**
+   Designed and implemented an AI-driven system leveraging real-time stock data and market news to provide actionable investment insights.
+Integrated predictive models with LLMs and sentiment analysis to generate short-term and long-term stock probability ratings.
+Key features include real-time data ingestion from APIs (Alpha Vantage,         Google News), advanced preprocessing with technical indicators and NLP-based sentiment scoring, and a user-friendly dashboard for trend visualization and personalized stock recommendations.
+Demonstrated expertise in Python, machine learning, LLMs, and API integration to deliver dynamic financial insights.

 - **Financial Risk Analysis on Foreign Market**
    Analyzed **CAPM** limitations and demonstrated the superiority of the **FAMA French 3 Factor Model (FF3F)** for forecasting stock market trends.